wyattcast44-side-project-graveyard/MS-Access-VBA-Libraries/README.md

 The basic idea is to pull libraries references into your main project programmatically and automatically.
 To do this, we can save all libraries as `.accda` files, and place them all in one folder called `libraries`, then when the database is opened, we loop through these libraries and add them as references to your project.

-This keeps your main application clean and only having the business login unique to your project.
+This keeps your main application clean and only having the business logic unique to your project.

 ## Installation